bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Mostly Cloudy
+- Partly Cloudy
-- 94% humidity
+- 93% humidity
 - 8 mph wind
-- 64% cloud cover
+- 60% cloud cover
 - 77 AQI 🟨
 - 0.08 inches of rain in the past 24 hours
 - 0.17 inches of rain expected in the next 48 hours